Moffat Takadiwa — The Reverse Deal

 The Reverse Deal

-In 22 days: October 12 → November 16, 2024
+Past: October 12 → November 16, 2024

-While visiting the town of Gennevilliers (1) during the preparation of his exhibition Tales of the Big River, Moffat Takadiwa came to realize that the Seine, which encircles the town, has for centuries been used to transport goods arriving from all over the world.
+While visiting the town of Gennevilliers1 during the preparation of his exhibition Tales of the Big River, Moffat Takadiwa came to realize that the Seine, which encircles the town, has for centuries been used to transport goods arriving from all over the world.
 He became convinced that the river’s bed bears memories of the raw materials and spices associated with the French colonial era.
 The vestiges of colonialism and their impact on contemporary societies are recurring themes in the artist’s work.

 Moffat Takadiwa’s studio is situated in Mbare, a working-class suburb on the outskirts of Harare, whose informal economy is partially based on the recycling of electronic goods and the sale of second-hand products imported from Europe.
 Over the past ten years, he has been collecting computer keyboards, used toothbrushes, empty toothpaste tubes and pen casings, as well as bottle caps, plastic bucket handles, spoons and many other objects.
 More recently, belt buckles and zippers have appeared in the giant tapestries exhibited as part of Zimbabwe’s national pavilion at the 2024 Venice Biennale.